Soybean Aphid Scouting and Management

 - Good insecticide coverage and penetration is required for optimal control of soybean aphid because aphids feed on the undersides of the leaves and within the canopy.
 For ground application use high water volume (≥15 gallons/acre) and pressure (≥30 psi).
 Aerial application works best when high water volume is used (≥3 gallons/acre).

 - Several insecticides are labeled for the soybean aphid.
-A list of registered insecticides, rates, preharvest intervals, etc., is available online.
-Pyrethroids have a relatively long residual, and work best at temperatures below 90º F. Organophosphates have a fuming action, and may work well in heavy canopies or high temperatures.
-Dimethoate is least effective.
+A list of registered insecticides, rates, pre-harvest intervals, etc., is available in the current edition of the Guide for Weed, Disease, and Insect Management in Nebraska.
+Many pyrethroids are effective and have a relatively long residual.
+They work best at temperatures below 90°F.

 Spraying flowering soybean poses a threat to honey bees.
 Communicate treatment plans to nearby beekeepers and follow label precautions to minimize honey bee kills.
-When there is concern about honey bees, pyrethroids are the better insecticide choice and spraying late in the day is preferred.
+When there is concern about honey bees, spraying late in the day is preferred.

 Why is the Threshold Set at 250 Aphids Per Plant?

-- and unnecessary insecticide use (and waste of money).
+- Unnecessary insecticide use (and waste of money).

 More importantly, they are not founded on a solid, peer-reviewed research base.